2022 Connecticut gubernatorial election

 The 2022 Connecticut gubernatorial election took place on November 8, 2022, to elect the governor of Connecticut.
-Incumbent Democratic governor Ned Lamont ran for re-election to a second term in office.
+Incumbent Democratic Governor Ned Lamont ran for election to a second term in office.
 The race simultaneously took place with the election to the state's Class III Senate seat.
 This election featured a rematch of the previous 2018 gubernatorial election, pitting Lamont against Republican Bob Stefanowski, whom he previously defeated by 3.2% of the vote.
 This time Lamont won re-election by a wider margin, becoming the first Democrat to win a gubernatorial election by more than 5 points in the state since 1986.

 This was the first time that Tolland County voted Democratic in a gubernatorial election since 1994, Darien since 1912, Wilton since 1884, and New Canaan since 1882.